-Three-dimensional visualization is necessary in order to know what it has obtained in the three-dimensional and global MHD simulation of the solar wind and earth's magnetosphere interaction.
-For example, to make the moving image by the rotation of coordinate axis is a method for using well in order to understand three-dimensional lines of magnetic force structure, etc..
-Though three-dimensional visualization tools such as AVS of the marketing, etc. are not always conveniently worthwhile, the thing leaves the three-dimensional image display the part which is not sufficient at any cost, when it intends to describe the figure really described, because it is too rich in a diversity.
-In such case, basic program of the image processing will be composed.
-We have carried out this by using three-dimensional graphics machinery TITAN and Indigo-2 and three-dimensional graphics software Dore, AVS, Open-GL.
-Using three-dimensional image processing function of Z buffers of the special-purpose machinery, etc., by rotating the object immediately, and doing the scaling line of magnetic force is described in the three dimensional space, and by choosing and seeable viewpoint, it has been utilized for the understanding of the three-dimensional structure.
+Three-dimensional visualization is necessary in order to know what has obtained in the three-dimensional and global MHD simulation of the solar wind and earth's magnetosphere interaction.
+For example, movement of the image and rotation of coordinate axis are methods for better understandings of three-dimensional magnetic field lines.
+Though three-dimensional visualization tools such as AVS of the marketing, etc. are usually convenient and worthwhile, they often leave the three-dimensional image display the part which is not sufficient at any cost, when it intends to describe the figure really described, because it is too rich in a diversity.
+In such case, basic program of the image processing must be composed.
+We have carried out this development by using three-dimensional graphics machinery TITAN and Indigo-2 and three-dimensional graphics software Dore, AVS, Open-GL.
+Using three-dimensional image processing function of Z-buffers of the special-purpose machinery, etc., by rotating the object immediately, and doing the scaling magnetic field lines must be described in the three dimensional space, and by choosing and seeable viewpoint, it has been utilized for the understanding of the three-dimensional structure.